FAQ

 Q. Who is involved

-A: The Healthy Nevada Project is powered by Renown Health.
-Renown’s Institute for Health Innovation (Renown IHI) is a partnership between Renown Health and the Desert Research Institute.
+A: The Healthy Nevada Project is powered by Renown Health and Renown’s Institute for Health Innovation (Renown IHI) in collaboration with the University of Nevada, School of Medicine.
 Renown Health is a locally governed and owned, not-for-profit integrated healthcare network serving Nevada, Lake Tahoe, and northeast California.
-Desert Research Institute is a recognized world leader in investigating the effects of natural and human-induced environmental change and advancing technologies aimed at assessing a changing planet.
+UNR Med is the research home of the HNP team.

 During phase two, the personal genomics company, Helix, and a telegenomics technology and services company, Genome Medical, joined the project.
 Helix handles DNA sequencing and secure data storage while Genome Medical provides medically licensed genetic counseling to participants with positive findings.